 Wireless Speakers for TV and Home Theater Stalling

 Getting 6 or more speakers to come together for home theater is where a company like WiSA comes in.
 They were supposed to bring wireless home theater speakers to the masses.
-Unfortunately, though they promised high quality playback, connectivity ease, and multichannel speaker capability, the reality is that current partners (which include Klipsch, Martin Logan, Polk Audio, Aperion Audio, Anthem, Bang & Olufson, Monitor Audio, Onkyo, Paradigm, Pioneer, Def Tech and others) are more interested in desktop speakers than they are home theater.
+Unfortunately, though they promised high quality playback, connectivity ease, and multichannel speaker capability, the reality is that current partners (which include Klipsch, Polk Audio, Aperion Audio, Anthem, Bang & Olufson, Monitor Audio, Onkyo, Paradigm, Pioneer, Def Tech and others) are more interested in desktop speakers than they are home theater.
 In fact, I don’t believe there is a current 5.1 wireless system on the market using WiSA technology for more than just a proof of concept.
 Aperion Audio came the closest with their Intimus 4T Summit system, but that pricey system lasted only a short time and then left the market…never to be replaced.

 If the industry can overcome the challenges to creating wireless speakers for TV and home theater, then I think you’ll start to see more and more products hit the market.
 Until then, we’re going to take a wait-and-see approach to wireless speakers and keep recommending wired systems for now.